svgaming234/crbulktexturegen/README.md

 ## OS compatibilty

+The program has been tested on Windows (7 and up tested but older versions may work) and Linux (tested Debian but should work on any distro).
+Tested on Python 3.8 and up however older versions may work.
-MacOS may have issues running this program as it is untested on MacOS.
+MacOS and other OS-es may have issues running this program as they are untested.